Attention: All instructors must take online training before the new Learning Management System (LMS) will recognize them as current instructors.

 Successful mentoring starts with the ability to communicate concepts, thoughts and skills in a clear, succinct process.
 The Instructor Development Program is carefully crafted to provide excellent education based strategies with the goal of developing highly skilled, knowledgable and confident instructors.

-Once completing the Instructor Development class, you will choose the genre you want to teach and set off with a mentor to help you navigate the delivery of the content to that topic.
+Once completing the Instructor Development class, you will choose the NSP discipline you want to teach and set off with a mentor to help you navigate the delivery of the content to that topic.